AnasEss/fast-single-image-super-resolution-using-new-analytical-solution/README.md

 ## Description

 This project aims to implement the algorithms described in the paper [Fast Single Image Super-Resolution Using a New Analytical Soltion for Problems](documents/paper_fast_super_resolution.pdf) in order to create __high resolution__ images from __low resolution__ ones.
+We have been able to reproduce the paper's results.

 ## Repository Structure